cancervariants/variation-normalization/README.md

 a.)
 To build the image from the docker file.
 Run the command from the directory where Docker File is there.
 command : docker build -t variation-normalization .
 b.)
 Once the image is created, Start the container with the command :
-command : docker run --net <network name> --name variationnormalizer -p 8000:80 --volumes-from seqrepo <"image name">:<"tag name">
+command : docker run --net <"network name"> --name variationnormalizer -p 8000:80 --volumes-from seqrepo <"image name">:<"tag name">
+for e.g docker run --net tulip-net --name variationnormalizer -p 80:80 --volumes-from seqrepo -d variation-normalization:latest